 Both Samsung and Google faced scrutiny over how user data would be handled when using their AI writing features.
 The key concerns centered around:

-Samsung's initial rollout of Writing Assist prompted some privacy advocates to question the company's data practices.
+Samsung's initial rollout of Writing Assist in 2024 prompted some privacy advocates to question the company's data practices.
 In response, Samsung clarified their policies and added more transparent controls for users to manage their data.
-They also emphasized the hybrid nature of their system, with many functions running directly on the device.
+By 2026, they've implemented some of the most comprehensive privacy controls in the industry, including fully offline modes for sensitive communications.

 Google, with its longer history of AI products, had more established privacy frameworks in place, but still faced questions about the balance between functionality and data protection.
-Their emphasis on federated learning and on-device processing helped address some of these concerns.
+Their emphasis on federated learning and on-device processing helped address concerns.
+The latest Pixel devices can now perform remarkably sophisticated AI writing tasks entirely offline, something that seemed impossible just two years ago.

 Beyond privacy, there are deeper ethical questions about how AI writing tools change communication: